dvfrancis/hi-lo-card-game/README.md

 - [Opera](https://www.opera.com/) was used for website testing.
 - [Safari](https://www.apple.com/uk/safari/) was used for website testing, and mobile screenshots ofan iPhone 12 Pro Max and iPad Pro (12.9-inch) (2nd generation).
 - [Figma](https://www.figma.com/) was used to create the wireframes and the user flow diagram.
-- [Sarah Renae Clarke's Colour Catalogue V2](https://sarahrenaeclark.com/color-palettes/) was used to determine the website's colur scheme.
+- [Sarah Renae Clarke's Colour Catalogue V2](https://sarahrenaeclark.com/color-palettes/) was used to determine the website's colour scheme.
 - [Font Joy](https://fontjoy.com/) was used to determine font pairings.
 - [Google Fonts](https://fonts.google.com/) was used to source the Marcellus and Pontano Sans fonts.
 - [Brand Palettes](https://brandpalettes.com) was used to source the correct Instagram and Facebook colours.